bonbon123123/fullstack-practice/README.md

 ## troubleshooting

 - in case of error related to installing dependencies install `libpq` (on mac: `brew install libpq`)

 ## Structure

-Tasks are on cascading branches main <- task1 <- task2  <- task3
+Tasks are organized on cascading branches:
+`main` <- `task1` <- `task2` <- `task3`
-Final version is on task3 branch
+The final version of the project is on the `task3` branch.

 ## Testing

-To see applicaton in work it can be run local with postgress docker `npm run dev:local` or everything on docker `npm run dev:docker` allso only database `npm run dev:db-only` test work as described originally but can be run when postgress ir run by diffrent means
+To run the application locally:
+- With PostgreSQL in Docker: `npm run dev:local`
+- Entire stack in Docker: `npm run dev:docker`
+- Only the database: `npm run dev:db-only`

+Tests can be executed as described in the original instructions.
+They can run even if PostgreSQL is started separately or by other means.

 ## Not the best pracices: